 Success 4: I called the CMHA at the number I was given.
 It turned out to be the fax number but I didn’t give up.
 I found the will and cognitive wherewithal to search online for the correct number and called it.
 Upon hearing their response, I again didn’t give up.
 I did, though, break down on the phone and beg for help.

 Once again, I was fortunate.
 I received the help of the CMHA, and still receive it to this very day.
-I am grateful for that help for it has given me support over each of the low days I experienced during the past eighteen months.
+I’m grateful for that help for it has given me support over each of the low days I experienced during the past eighteen months.

 There have been many low days.
 There was the day when my son, who had just been told that I’d been in hospital, learned that his mum was in crisis.
-He was alone in a way no fourteen year old, no child, should ever be.
+He was alone in a way no fourteen year old child, no child, should ever be.

 Success 5: I had to explain to my son what his mum was experiencing.
 I had to tell him about my suicide attempt.